-- 6.1 A drug incident may be any of the following: - 6.1.1 Finding drugs, or related paraphernalia, on school premises
+6.1 A drug incident may be any of the following:

-- 6.1.2 Possession of drugs by an individual on school premises - 6.1.3 Use of drugs by an individual on school premises - 6.1.4 Supply of drugs on school premises - 6.1.5 Individuals disclosing information about their drug use - 6.1.6 Student reports of parents, staff or other students using drugs - 6.1.7 Hiding drugs in or around the school premises for later collection (by themselves or by third parties) - 6.1.8 Glamorising or encouraging the use of drugs and other substances - 6.1.9 Involvement in 'county line' or gang-related drug issues
+- 6.1.1 Finding drugs, or related paraphernalia, on school premises - 6.1.2 Possession of drugs by any individual on school premises - 6.1.3 Use of drugs by any individual on school premises - 6.1.4 Supply of or intent to supply drugs on school premises - 6.1.5 Individuals disclosing information about their drug use - 6.1.6 Student reports of parents, staff or other students using drugs - 6.1.7 Hiding drugs in or around the school premises for later collection (by themselves or by third parties) - 6.1.8 Glamorising or encouraging the use of drugs and other substances - 6.1.9 Involvement in 'county line' or gang-related drug issues - 6.1.10 Suspected drug use or influence during school-related activities off premises, such as educational trips or sports events. - 6.1.11 Discovery of drugs or paraphernalia in student lockers, bags, or personal belongings.